jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

 ---
-title: 10 Easy Tips For Lead and Clean Agile Development
+title: 10 Easy Tips For Lean and Clean Agile Development
 description:  A guided tour through ten easy-to-implement tips for reducing chaos, increasing efficiency, and helping your agile development teams run leaner and cleaner - and happier.
 author: Jamie Kurtz
 layout: blog-post